"We help families bounce and not break"

 Peter Moore* (Understudy: Jake Laurents, Harry “Jazzbo” Heywood and Freddie Filmore)

-Peter Moore has been acting and directing professionally for nearly forty years.
-He has performed Off-Broadway in New York as well as with The Guthrie, Detroit's Meadow Brook Theatre, Florida Stage, the Virginia Stage Co., and the Utah Shakespeare Festival.
+Peter Moore has been acting and directing professionally since 1977.
+He has performed Off-Broadway in New York as well as with Detroit's Meadow Brook Theatre, Florida Stage, the Virginia Stage Co., and the Utah Shakespeare Festival.
 Feature films include Wilson, Thin Ice, Factotum, The Cure, Overnight Delivery, Trauma, the television shows In An Instant, The ABC Afterschool Special – Rose Red, and numerous television commercials.
-He also was a regular on the MPR weekly comedy show Dale Connelly Reporting.
 Directing credits include the Coconut Grove Playhouse in Miami, the Wintergarden Theater in Toronto, the Parker Playhouse in Ft.
 Lauderdale, the York Theatre in NYC, the San Diego Rep, and the Virginia Stage Co. in Norfolk.
-He was the stunt coordinator for the films Wilson, Thin Ice, Old Explorers, Embrace of The Vampire, Factotum, and the fight director for the Broadway production of Disney's The Lion King.
-He has directed and performed in numerous live industrial shows and videos as well as the Star Wars: Dark Forces and Crimson Empire audiobook series for Lucasfilm.
-He lives in the Twin Cities, where he has acted or directed at The Guthrie, The Ordway, Penumbra, Mixed Blood, The Jungle, Torch Theater, Chanhassen Dinner Theatres, The Old Log, Actors Theater of Minnesota, Hennepin Stages, History Theatre, Illusion Theater, Theatre in the Round, and Park Square.
-He is also the author of Gone Writing, a book of light verse published by the University of Minnesota Press.
+He lives in the Twin Cities, where he has acted or directed at the Guthrie, the Ordway, Penumbra, Mixed Blood, the Jungle, Chanhassen Dinner Theatres, the Old Log, Actors Theater of Minnesota, History Theatre, Illusion Theater, Theatre in the Round, and Park Square.
+He recently performed in Mauritius at Stage North, where he is also the artistic director.

 Lee H. Adams (Understudy: Skip Watson)